 Present: Nate Chaffee, Devin Gallagher

-The Minutes of the Meeting of January 29th 8th, 2024 were unanimously passed .
+The Minutes of the Meeting of January 29th, 2024 were unanimously passed with corrections.
 (Devin/Nate 2-0)

-Visitors: Doug Beach, Ron Batchelder, Katie Comeau, Jeff Holmes
+Visitors:

 Old Business:

 Getting access to the Police Department was discussed.
 Devin had seen the head of the State Police at Fall Mountain High School and had asked him to allow them to get into the police department.
 He stated that he knew nothing about the State Police letting them into the Dept but would look into it.
-Jonathan is going to Concord for 2 months to learn how to be a State Policeman and will not be available to any Troop until after his training.Doug Beach and Ron Batchelder had come with their budget for the Cemeteries.
-The budget was $19,776 for mowing, Fall cleanup was $2,500, Stone Cleaning & repairs $2,500, Repair Lower Cemetery Fence $1,800 and Replace Upper Cemetery gate for $4,500.
-After much discussion it was decided that three items totaling $11,300 would be taken out of the Cemetery Major Improvements Capital Reserve as a warrant article.
-Ron Batchelder will stay on until next year as a Cemetery Trustee but will be getting through when Doug’s term expires next year and he will not run again.
+Jonathan is going to Concord for 2 months to learn how to be a State Policeman and will not be available to any Troop until after his training.

-The Select Board is not having a Select Board Meeting next Monday, February 12th but will be having one February 19th and February 26th . atie Comeau had come to the meeting to discuss the budget for the Town Clerk next year.
-She plans on being open a few more hours a week, Monday and Wednesday 3 pm to 6 pm and the 1st Saturday of the month from 8 am to 11 am.
-The Select Board is going to discuss employee wages next week as they try finalize the budget.
-Katie is also trying to get in the next class with the vital records.
+The Select Board is not having a Select Board Meeting next Monday, February 12th but will be having one February 19th and February 26th .

 The Administrative Assistant is working on the Town Report and will email it to the Selectmen before getting it printed.
 We have to have them by the week before Town Meeting which is March 12th this year,

 The County wants to come talk to the Select Board about putting up the signs to advertise and promote the region.
 The Select Board wants to see them either February 19th or 26th.
-The Admin will let them know and see if they can attend either of these two nights.Devin is still working with Mark Pelow and Basin Brothers on the quote for paving for a warrant article.
-There was in unassigned fund balance of $304,664 at the end of 2023 according to tax rate break down so they are considering some towards the Paving warrant article.
+The Admin will let them know and see if they can attend either of these two nights.